 The amount of the retainer we require varies and depends on various factors including the type and complexity of the case and the jurisdiction.
 A retainer is not an estimate of our fees.
 We will not provide you with an estimate of our fees unless we agree to provide you with certain services on a “flat fee” basis.

 We will meet with you for a free 30 minute consultation.
 While we cannot give you legal advice until we have been apprised of the specific facts of your case, we can have a general discussion with you during your first consultation regarding the law in Colorado as it relates to family law matters, our fees, the time frame for your case, your goals and expectations, and the legal process.

-- Be aware that in most situations, litigation will be far more expensive and stressful than amicable settlement.
-However, a strong settlement position requires preparation, commitment, and investment.
 “There is nothing so likely to produce peace as to be well prepared to meet an enemy.” – George Washington

 Woody Law Firm provides pro bono representation to eligible individuals only upon referral directly from Metro Volunteer Lawyers or the Colorado Bar Association’s Appellate Pro Bono Program.